newdigate/kube-ingress-expressjs/README.md

 # creating a secure website
-how to setup an https expressjs site using kubernetes
+how to setup a secure expressjs site using kubernetes

 ## pre-requisites
 you will need: